 Thank you for your understanding and stay healthy.

 We have all watched with concern as the number of the novel coronavirus (COVID-19) cases steadily rises around the world, in the U.S., and in New York State.
-There has now been one case of coronavirus confirmed in Monroe County.
 We at the Complex Care Center are committed to being proactive and keeping our patients, families and staff healthy.
 As such we are working to continue to provide access to our services while also being mindful of limiting unnecessary contact for people who may be more vulnerable to severe illness should they acquire this novel coronavirus.

-We know that social distancing is effective in slowing down or stopping the spread of a disease.
-As such, we will be offering telemedicine visits for our highest risk populations.
-In the event that more strict guidelines are necessary, then we will broaden access to these telemedicine visits.
-We will send a more detailed message with information on telemedicine visits in the next few days.
+We know that social distancing and wearing face coverings are effective in slowing down or stopping the spread of a disease.
+As such, we will be offering telemedicine visits for all of our patients.

-We are screening every patient with a series of questions related to COVID-19 and if they screen positive, they will be brought back immediately to an exam room.
-They will not be allowed to wait in the waiting room.
-Our staff will be performing more frequent cleanings of the waiting rooms and patient areas.
-If you are coming in for respiratory symptoms (but do not screen positive at the front desk for possible COVID-19) then we ask that you wear a mask while waiting in the waiting room.
-If you feel like you may be affected by COVID-19, please call our office and ask to speak to our nursing staff, please do not come directly to the office.
+For those coming in for in person visits, we are screening every patient by phone with a series of questions related to COVID-19.
+If a patient screens positive, they will be asked to reschedule their appointment.
+Our staff will be performing more frequent cleanings of the waiting room and patient areas.
+If you are coming in for respiratory symptoms, but did not screen positive for possible COVID-19, we will ask you to wait in your car if possible and bring you straight into a clinic room without using the waiting room.
+If you feel like you may be affected by COVID-19, please call our office and ask to speak to our nursing staff and do not come directly to the office.